RumeelHussainbnb/CoreDAODocs/docs/Learn/products/btc-staking/overview.md

 # Non-Custodial BTC Staking - Unlocking Bitcoin DeFi
 ---

 Over [1 trillion dollars'](https://www.coingecko.com/en/coins/bitcoin) worth of BTC has remained idle, yielding no returns for over 10 years.
 Bitcoin network inherently is not Turing-complete, due to this, to have utility outside the Bitcoin network, the bitcoins have to be wrapped, bridged, or sent to a third-party custody.
 None of them is secure: they all need trust on a third-party.
 This is why most of the bitcoins are idle.
 Securely utilizing them to protect the decentralized economy seems a mission impossible.
 Previous attempts by other projects to leverage this liquidity have met with limited success.
-However, with technical advancements on Bitcoin's side and through the innovative and robust ecosystem, Core DAO presents a promising opportunity to unlock the dormant potential of Bitcoin liquidity.
+However, with technical advancements on Bitcoin's side and through the innovative and robust ecosystem, Core Chain presents a promising opportunity to unlock the dormant potential of Bitcoin liquidity.

-One of the most outstanding features of Core DAO that distinguishes it from other competitors is that of **`Non-Custodial BTC Staking`**.
-Core DAO welcomes BTC holders to stake their BTC on the Bitcoin network.
+One of the most outstanding features of Core Chain that distinguishes it from other competitors is that of **`Non-Custodial BTC Staking`**.
+Core Chain welcomes BTC holders to stake their BTC on the Bitcoin network.
 With the introduction of non-custodial bitcoin staking, Core Chain's recent protocol updates incorporate Bitcoin holders as the third part of the Satoshi Plus consensus mechanism.

 ## Empowering Bitcoin Holders and Strengthening Core
 #### _The Dual Benefits of Non-Custodial BTC Staking_